CS3398-Bolians-Booleans/CS3398-Bolians-S2019/README.md

 * Reworked Database and Management - Stavros
 * Integrating Google API for presence detection and travel time - Sherwin
 * Captured event triggers, and implemented machine learning output to Automation.yaml - Derek
-* Implement History and Recorder plugins to log actions in Database - Patrick
+* Created write_to_automations.py that will format and store machine learning generated automations - Patrick